nicoursi/Vanets-ns3-fb/docs/CREATING_MAPS.md

 Various bash and python scripts, mainly for OSM data manipulation using SUMO utilities and libs.

-* _fixedPositions.py_: use it to generate a trace file where vehicle are placed at a fixed distance
+* _fixed_positions.py_: use it to generate a trace file where vehicle are placed at a fixed distance
 * _generate-sumo-files.sh_: generate a polygon file and a ns2mobility file from a OSM data file.
-* _polyconvertEnch.py_: generate a polygon data file with heights.
+* _polyconvert_ench.py_: generate a polygon data file with heights.
-* _generateMapsAndJobsTemplate.py_*: Other than creating NS3 simulation jobs to be submitted on the cluster, it generates sumo files by executing the generate-sumo-files.sh`.
+* _generate_maps_and_jobs.py_*: Other than creating NS3 simulation jobs to be submitted on the cluster, it generates sumo files by executing the generate-sumo-files.sh`.

 ### Usage
-#### _fixedPositions.py_
+#### _fixed_positions.py_
 This script takes as input a netfile and (optionally) a distance and produces a trace file.

 Example:

 ```
-python fixedPositions.py -n map.net.xml -d 25 -o map.trace.xml
+python fixed_positions.py -n map.net.xml -d 25 -o map.trace.xml
 ```

 #### _generate-sumo-files.sh_